Plumbing Vent Problems: Signs, Causes & How to Fix Them

 Pincher's Pro Tip

-A boot-over-boot repair takes under 30 minutes and can extend your roof's leak-free life by 5–10 years — no nails, glue, or shingle removal required.
+A boot-over-boot repair takes under 30 minutes and can extend your roof's leak-free life by 5 to 10 years, with no nails, glue, or shingle removal required.
 It costs far less than a full roof repair or water damage remediation.

 When to Call a Professional Plumber